Quick Facts and Frequently Asked Questions

 Q: If I do not have a TOEFL or IELTS score, is it possible to still apply for the program?

 A: Yes.
-There may be opportunities to take an adaptive English-language assessment at a location to be determined in Prishtina between June 20, 2016, and July 8, 2016.
+There may be opportunities to take an adaptive English-language assessment at a location to be determined in Prishtina in June 2017.
 This information will be conveyed to the individual applicants.
 Questions can be addressed to email@example.com.

 Q: If I cannot complete my application for this year or am rejected, will there be other opportunities to participate in the program?